 If you define literature as book-shaped text only, Portland isn’t high up on the list of US destinations known for their literary production.
-Storytelling, however, can take many forms in and across many media.
-Portland’s comic book and zine communities are great examples of making and celebrating artwork that combines visual and textual elements into a unified whole.
+Storytelling, however, can take many forms in and across media.
+Portland’s comic book and zine communities are great examples of making and celebrating artwork that combines visual and textual elements.

 Powell’s: Books and beyond

-The first stop on my tour is Powell’s Books, the largest bookseller in the area and, in their own words, “the world’s largest independent bookstore”.
+The first stop on my tour is Powell’s Books, the largest bookseller in the area and the self-proclaimed largest independent bookstore in the world.
 True to its name, the main branch City of Books at 1005 W Burnside Street occupies a full city block.
 In 9 color-coded areas, customers can browse new, used, and rare books, get a copy of an out-of-print book made by the Espresso Book Machine™, draw inspiration from thematically organized recommendations lists in bookmark format, and relax in the café section while pondering a purchase.